opentok/opentok-ios-sdk-samples/README.md

 SDK for a multi-party call.
 The application publishes audio/video from an iOS device and can connect to multiple subscribers.
 However it shows only one subscriber video at a time due to CPU limitations on iOS devices.

+**Signaling** - This project shows you how to implement text chat using the OpenTok signaling API.

 **Overlay Graphics** - This project shows how to overlay graphics for the following: